davidlazar/endurance/README.md

 # Endurance

-Endurance is a bot that posts your runs, hikes, swims, and bike rides to Slack:
+Endurance is a bot that posts your Strava activities to Slack or Keybase:

 ![Endurance screenshot](screenshot.png)